 California Government Code, Section 53601, limits investments in commercial paper to "prime" quality of the highest ranking, or of the highest letter and numerical rating as provided by nationally recognized statistical rating organizations (NRSRO), and limits investments in medium-term notes to a rating of A or better.
 Individual securities must be backed by the federal government or rated AAA, AA, or A by Standard & Poor's or Aaa, Aa, or A by Moody's indices.
 The District's investment policy is more restrictive than California Government Code as it relates to investment vehicles.
-The District's investment policy authorizes it to invest in Local Agency Investment Fund (LAIF), the County treasurer's investment pool, or certificates of deposit (not to exceed \$100,000 in any financial institution).
-As of June 30, 2013, the District was wholly invested in the County treasurer's investment pool in the amount of \$1,508,508.
-The County treasurer's investment pool is not rated.
+The District's investment policy authorizes investment in Local Agency Investment Fund (LAIF), the County treasurer's investment pool, or certificates of deposit (not to exceed \$100,000 in any financial institution).
+As of June 30, 2014, the District was wholly invested in the County treasurer's investment pool is not rated.